 Follow this link to our PyPI page to directly download wheels or source.

 For Windows users, unofficial recent binaries (wheels) are occasionally available here.

 Obtaining the Source¶

-We do not release very often but the master branch of our source code is usually fine for everyday use.
+We do not release very often but the main branch of our source code is usually fine for everyday use.
 You can get the latest source from our github repository.
 Or if you have git installed:

 git clone git://github.com/statsmodels/statsmodels.git

 If you want to keep up to date with the source on github just periodically do:

 in the statsmodels directory.